neerajk555/SQL-Training-exercise/module-03-data-types-functions/README.md

 ## Notes
 - Strictly MySQL syntax; includes NULL and edge cases.
 - Performance notes included where relevant.
-- Time estimates are guides—work at your own pace!

 **Encouragement:** You've got this!
 Be curious and try variations to deepen understanding.
 Data cleaning is a crucial real-world skill. 🚀